*Note: Originally posted on Facebook

 So what does this all mean?
 The fruits and veggies you eat are safe.
 Us farmers are proud to grow you safe, yummy food.
 Please be confident in our food system and in the farmers that grow them for you.

-In the coming days, certain organizations (uhh humm, the Environmental Working Group) are going to distort these facts and use fear mongering to try and persuade you that organic is way safer (and better).
+In the coming days, certain organizations (uhh humm, the Environmental Working Group) are going to distort these facts and use fear mongering to try and persuade you that other methods of farming are way safer (and better).
 They actually ignore the fact that similar pesticide residues are also found on organic food.
 Fear marketing at its best.

 Now I’m going to enjoy this big bowl full of veggies made by farmers, with love.